-I. COMPUTING RESOURCES
+I. INFORMATION TECHNOLOGY RESOURCES

-Computing resources at UNK include computers, storage devices, peripheral devices, supplies, software, documentation, networks, services, and support.
+Information technology (IT) resources at UNK include computers, mobile devices, storage devices, peripheral devices, supplies, software, documentation, networks, services, and support.

 UNK is a provider of a means to access the vast amount of information available through electronic resources, but is not a regulator of the content of that information and takes no responsibility for the content, except for that information the University itself and those acting on its behalf create.